![]() |

 These railway stamps are not very common.

 I've seen the values: 5 p brown, 10 p black, 25 p blue, 30 p green and 50 p red.
-And with value in 'CENTIMES' (for use in France?): 5 c green, 10 c green, 30 c green, 65 c green and 1 Frank green.
+And with value in "CENTIMES" (for use in the Badischer Bahnhof in Basel, Switzerland): 5 c green, 10 c green, 30 c green, 65 c green, 1 Frank green, 5 Franken green.
+They should also exist with the inscription "REICHSEISENBAHNEN" and value in "RAPPEN" when the Baden Railways were taken over by the German Reichsbahn (at least the 80 Rappen green).

-Inscription 'BADISCHE STAATSEISENBAHNEN WERTMARKE':
+Inscription "BADISCHE STAATSEISENBAHNEN WERTMARKE":

 I have seen the values 10 p and 20 p (both in red with black value inscription).